RegardsOss/RegardsOss.github.io/REGARDS-docs/frontend/plugins/plugin-criteria.md

 # Presentation

 A criteria plugin (front-end) is a javascript bundle used by the [Search form module](/frontend/modules/search-form/) to create search criteria section.
-Each criterion plugin can generate a part of the full opensearch request sent to the rs-catalog mictoservice in order to request catalog entities.
+Each criterion plugin can generate a part of the full opensearch request sent to the rs-catalog microservice in order to request catalog entities.
 By the way, a criteria plugin respects all general plugin principles documented in [Plugins](/frontend/plugins/) page.

 # Working principles